SamSepehri/movieApi/README.md

 ### What does this application do?

-This API allows a users to access a database to receive information on movies dealing with the topic of climate change.
+This API allows a users to access a database to receive information on movies.
 Also, the user can get background information on the movies such as information about the movies' directors and genre specifications.
 The user can sign up, update personal information and save/delete favorite movies to/from his personal profile.

 ### What challenges did I face, what did I learn?